hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 # Teaching Frustration, High Cost

-Eventually a set of very cheap microcontrollers will be available hopefully with LoRaWan capability, camera, sound and motion, but presently the main solution is to make your own PCB.
+Eventually a set of very cheap microcontrollers will be available, hopefully with LoRaWan capability, camera, sound and motion, but presently the main solution is to make your own PCB.